 This donkatsu from Donkasu Club (돈까수크럽) was bigger than my face, average taste and reasonably priced at 9$.
 Miraculously, they had a TV that was playing the Mayweather-Pacquiao fight.
 People kept looking at me when I audibly tensed after a combination.

-A random burrito (replete with corn of course) near Jong-no.
+A random burrito at Grill 5 (replete with corn of course) near Jong-no.

 I found myself at the Osan Air Base 50 miles south of Seoul and went crazy for the fast food.
 Here we see a Charley’s cheesesteak, Italian hoagie wraps, bacon cheese fries and peach juice.
 Missing from the picture are the four varieties of Taco Bell taco, three pan pizzas and curly fries.
 Of course I end up overeating in America!
 I went to the bathroom and found that the urinals, wash basins and baby changing tables all looked familiar.
 Everything was fitted out by the classic American companies and flown over.
 It’s weird to recognize a bathroom.